davlord/minitrack.nvim/README.md

 # minitrack.nvim

+A fast and minimalist time tracking plugin for Neovim.

 Don't waste time tracking your time.

-A minimalist time tracking plugin for Neovim.
+I hate time tracking tools so much I made one.
+It is meant to be used as a quick scratchpad to store each time I switch from one topic (project, ticket, ...) from another during my workday.
+The report part provide the total time spent on each topic.
+So at the end of the day, you can seize them on any corporate tracking software you use.

 ![Minitrack preview](minitrack.gif)